budsonjelmont/varmerger/README.md

 ## Using the flask built-in dev server

 	python3 app.py ${config name, one of "dev","prod","development","production", or "default"}

 ## Gunicorn

-		python3 wsgi.py ${config name, one of "dev","prod","development","production", or "default"}
+	VARMERGER_CONFIGNAME=${config name, one of "dev","prod","development","production", or "default"} gunicorn --bind 0.0.0.0:5000 wsgi:app

 ## Behind nginx in container